spook/ink2pdf/README.md

      ink2pdf [options] inkscape-file

      Options:
-      -b  --background L   Use layer L as a backround layer (cannot use with -x).
+      -b  --background L   Use layer L as a backround layer (can't use with -x).
       -h  --help           Usage summary.
       -i  --insert N:file  Insert existing PDF file into document at page N.
                              May use multiple times.
 N starts at 1.